 Any member of event staff can issue a verbal warning to a participant that their behavior violates the event's anti-harassment policy.

-Warnings should be reported to email@example.com as soon as practical.
+Warnings should be reported to the event host as soon as practical.
 The report should include:

 Presentations or similar events should not be stopped for one-time gaffes or minor problems, although a member of event staff should speak to the presenter afterward.
 However, staff should take immediate action to politely and calmly stop any presentation or event that repeatedly or seriously violate the anti-harassment policy.
 For example, simply say "I'm sorry, this presentation cannot be continued at the present time" with no further explanation.